lnkhamalah/medical-transportation-system-design/05-System-Architecture/03-high-level-architecture.md

 - Enforce referential integrity
 - Support grouped billing queries
 - Maintain transactional safety
+- Enforce tenant association on all TripRequests

 The database resides in a private subnet and is not publicly accessible.

+PostgreSQL is preferred due to strong relational support and maturity.

 ---